ggauravr/flightstream/README.md

 FlightStream is currently in **alpha**.
 This means:

 - ✅ Core server functionality is implemented and working
+- ✅ Core client functionality is implemented and working
+- ✅ Shared utilities and protocol handling is implemented
 - ✅ CSV adapter with streaming support is available
 - ✅ Plugin architecture supports extensible data source adapters
-- ✅ Comprehensive server examples and test client included
+- ✅ Comprehensive server and client examples included
+- ✅ Advanced Arrow utilities and type system implemented
 - ⚠️ APIs may change between releases
 - ⚠️ Not recommended for production use
-- ⚠️ Client-side and framework integrations are planned but not implemented
 - ⚠️ Limited error handling and edge cases
 - ⚠️ Performance optimizations pending

 ## 🔧 Configuration